jxtngx/lm-eval-lab/README.md

 - ChromaDB is preferred for simplicity as a local vectordb
 - Ragas is preferred for LM performance metrics
 - LangChain will be used for LMs as a judge
+- Output will be collected to a table for human feedback to mock [this survey](https://github.com/aws-samples/human-in-the-loop-llm-eval-blog).